 The choice of type is carried out on an individual basis and depends on the volume of surgical intervention, the general health of the patient, his age and other factors.

-The consequences of anesthesia can be very different - from short-term to permanent violations.
-The first ones include:
+The consequences of anesthesia can be very different - from short-term to permanent disorders.
+The first include:

-• partial/complete memory impairment - it is restored literally in 3-5 days;
+• partial/complete memory impairment – restored literally after 3-5 days;

-• sleep disturbance - insomnia or, conversely, a constant desire to sleep, normalizes in a week;
+• sleep disturbance - insomnia or, conversely, constant desire get enough sleep, it will return to normal within a week;

-• severe headaches, problems with vision (decrease in its sharpness) and hearing - the condition stabilizes for 5-10 days.
+• severe headaches, problems with vision (decreased visual acuity) and hearing - the condition stabilizes within 5-10 days.

 Often appear: